- Fr. Justin Mathews, priest

 Greeters welcome people into the church on Sunday mornings and assist with elevator rides, service books, and other information as needed.
 Greeters are present both at the Troost entrance and at the back of the sanctuary.
 Coordinator: Ian F.

 The hospitality team ministers to the parish community by preparing for and cleaning up after the Sunday agape meal.
-Coordinator: Alberta A.
+Coordinators: Alberta A. & Heather C.

 - Archangel Gabriel Memorial Society

 Motivated by the belief that each person is a living icon of God and affirming that “precious in the sight of the Lord is the death of His Saints” (Gen. 1:26, Ps.
 116), the mission of the Archangel Gabriel Society is to lovingly care for those the Lord brings to St. Mary of Egypt Orthodox Church, before and during the final moments of their earthly life by preparing for death, burial, and memorials according to Orthodox Christian tradition and to comfort the grieving.